 However, in order for me to be able to collect email addresses, I use a platform called ‘Mailerlite’ (www.mailerlite.com).
 This means that when you subscribe to my list, your information goes to my account on the Mailerlite platform.
 From here, I can see who’s subscribing, look at each individual subscriber and send emails.
 This also means that both you and I trust that this platform protects our privacy.

 Mailerlite is a solid company and many companies use it to handle their email marketing.
 Their business is ethical and their security is top notch.
-As far as I can tell, our information safe.
+Our information is safe.

 In order to comply with the law, Mailerlite automatically saves this information as well: